 The trinity closed with a section called Design and Making to present the collaborations between artists, designers, and architects.

 This part explored different forms and patterns of the bags.
 Examples are the chainmail bag by Paco Rabanne, Thom Brown’s handbag in his dog’s shape, and the milk carton Chanel bag.

 Since 2005, sustainability has been a strategic priority for the Victoria and Albert Museum.
 For the past three years, they have been designing an updated sustainability policy for the museum.
 The objective was to implement strategies that would reduce energy consumption, carbon emission, and increase green efficiencies.
 The museum is a member of the South Kensington 1851 Carbon Reduction Masterplan.

 London SW7 2RL

-Sponsored by Mulberry, the exhibition will be open until September 12th, 2021
+Sponsored by Mulberry, the exhibition closed on September 12th, 2021